AgenticIE: An Adaptive Agent for Information Extraction from Complex Regulatory Documents: Agentic DoP Understanding

-The system is implemented as a directed state graph using LangGraph, where each node corresponds to a specific function.
+The system is implemented as a \textit{directed state graph}, where each node corresponds to a specific function.
 All nodes read and update the AgentState.
 The planner inspects it to decide the next step, the executor runs tools and integrates results, and the responder produces the final output or defers control back to planning.

-This state-driven control loop enables robust, adaptive reasoning: each component operates with full visibility of the task context, supports fallback and recovery strategies, and avoids hardcoded execution paths.
-A step-by-step trace of AgentState updates during a QA task is provided in Appendix~\ref{appendix:agent-state-flow-detailed}.
+This state-driven control loop enables robust, adaptive reasoning: each component operates with full visibility of the task context, supports fallback and recovery strategies, and enables adaptive execution paths.